procore/sift/README.md

 [![Build Status](https://travis-ci.org/procore/brita.svg?branch=master)](https://travis-ci.org/procore/brita)

-A tool to build your own filters!
+A tool to build your own filters and sorts with Rails and Active Record!

 ## Developer Usage
 Include Brita in your controllers, and define some filters.